 Gary Gaetti: 35 Home Runs in 1995

 Can you believe there’s no footage on YouTube of Gary Gaetti slugging a home run for the Royals?
 (At least, there’s nothing I can find.)
-Either way, the infielder spent parts of three seasons with Kansas City out of his 20-year career and nearly etched his name atop the franchise’s single-season home run leaderboard at the time in 1995.
+Either way, the infielder spent parts of three seasons with Kansas City out of his 20-year career and nearly etched his name atop the franchise’s single-season home run leaderboard in 1995.

-Gaetti won a Silver Slugger award while slashing .261/.329/.518 with those 35 homers and 96 RBI.
+Gaetti won a Silver Slugger Award while slashing .261/.329/.518 with those 35 homers and 96 RBI.
 He also placed 10th in AL MVP voting.
 His performance was quite similar when looking at his home/road splits (.849 OPS vs. .843 OPS) and first-half/second-half splits (.856 OPS vs. .837 OPS).
-However, August is what put him within earshot of Balboni in the first place, slashing .313/.405/.677 in 117 plate appearances.
+However, August is what put him within earshot of Balboni, slashing .313/.405/.677 in 117 plate appearances.

 This included his highest monthly homer output (10) and his second-highest RBI output (22).
 It was a welcome change from the previous two months, in which he combined to slug nine homers with 29 RBI and an OPS that didn’t crack .800.